microsoft/wpa/.github/analyst_guide_getting_started.md

 You only need to install the package once; however, you will need to load it every time you start a new R session.

 **wpa** is designed to work side by side with other Data Science R packages from [tidyverse](https://www.tidyverse.org/).
-We generally recommend  to load that set of packages too.
+We generally recommend to load that package too.

 ```R
 library(tidyverse)